Author: sharonwasteney@gmail.com

 Dresden Plate, The Inner Circle

 I am making a display quilt for Hickory Stick Quilt and was asked how I did such perfect circles in the center.
 Below are photos and directions for the method I like to use for this 6″ center circle.
-I cut 8″ squares of fabric
+I cut 8″ squares of fabric and 6″ circle from freezer paper and from mylar template plastic for a 6″ finished circle.

 Harvey